Antony Lambton: Later years

-Following the scandal, Lambton retired, separated from his wife and bought Villa Cetinale, a 17th-century villa in Tuscany, where he lived with Claire Ward, born Claire Leonora Baring, mother of actress Rachel Ward and daughter of the cricketer Giles Baring.
+Following the scandal, Lambton retired, separated from his wife and bought Villa Cetinale, a 17th-century villa in Tuscany, where he lived with Claire Ward (born Claire Leonora Baring), mother of actress Rachel Ward and daughter of the cricketer Giles Baring.
 He never divorced his wife Bindy, who died in 2003.

-In 1991, he made an extended appearance on the TV discussion programme After Dark, chaired by Helena Kennedy, alongside Duncan Campbell, Jane Moore, Clare Short, Anthony Howard and others.
+In 1991, Lambton made an extended appearance on the TV discussion programme After Dark, chaired by Helena Kennedy, alongside Duncan Campbell, Jane Moore, Clare Short, Anthony Howard and others.

-Despite renouncing his titles, he continued to use his former courtesy title Viscount Lambton, although, since it was now a title that had passed by courtesy to his eldest son, it was argued by Sir Anthony Wagner and others that this was incorrect.
-Lambton died in hospital in Siena, Italy, on 30 December 2006.
+Despite renouncing his peerage titles in 1970, he continued to use his former courtesy title of Viscount Lambton.
+However, since it was now a title that had passed by courtesy to his only son, it was argued by Garter Principal King of Arms Sir Anthony Wagner and others that it was incorrect of Lambton to use the title.

+On 30 December 2006, Lambton died in hospital in Siena, Italy.